Start your journey to a healthier you

 The Intragastric Balloon is a non-invasive, weight loss procedure.
 The balloon is made of soft, durable silicone rubber.
 Under anesthesia, the empty balloon is passed through your mouth, down your esophagus, and into your stomach.
 Once in place, it is filled with saline.
 It then becomes about the size of a grapefruit.
 The filled balloon floats in your stomach and takes up space, giving the patient a feeling of fullness sooner.
 At six months the balloon is removed through the esophagus and mouth while the patient is under anesthesia.
 After removal, your surgeon will discuss your options such as continuing your healthy diet and exercise regimen, replacing your balloon with a new one after a minimum of thirty days, or potentially transitioning to a permanent weight loss surgery.

-Saint Thomas Medical Partners - Center for Surgical and Medical Weight Loss
+Ascension Saint Thomas Midtown Center for Surgical and Medical Weight Loss

 Make an Appointment